joshbegley/nyt-latest/README.md

-**Grass fires interrupt Japanese Grand Prix practice sessions**\
+**Grass fires interrupt Japanese Grand Prix qualifying and practice sessions**\
-`Wild fires interrupt practice sessions and could be a concern ahead of Japanese Grand Prix `\
+`Wild fires interrupt qualifying and practice sessions and could be a concern ahead of Japanese Grand Prix `\
 https://nytimes.com/athletic/6256867/2025/04/05/japanese-grand-prix-qualifying-practice-wild-fires/

 **After 3 significant wins, Warriors are in position to snatch home-court advantage**\